youralmight/implicit_chain_of_thought/README.md

 ### Experiment
 The basic task is accomplished through the following three steps:
 1. Creation of the double 2x2 multiplication dataset.
-Because the train set size in the paper is too big for $ 2 2\mul2 $ multiplications, I also generated a smaller dataset with 10k examples for train, and 2k for validation and test.
+Because the train set size in the paper is too big for two $ 2 \times 2 $ multiplications, I also generated a smaller dataset with 10k examples for train set, and 2k for validation and test.
 The code for this step can be found at `src/scripts/generate_new_data_small.py`.
 2. Modification of the distribution of extracted teacher minds.
 3. Fine-tuning of `GPT2` on the new dataset with the revised distribution.
 Besides the above methods, an experiment in which no modification is made to the distribution of extracted teacher minds is also conducted for comparison.
-Although it does not reason simultaneously, it is the more compatible to the transformer architecture and expected to perform better than the above methods.
+Although it does not reason simultaneously, it is more compatible with the transformer architecture and expected to perform better than the above methods.

 ### Usage

 Add `--subset diagonal_double` to the command line at emulator training and use the same commands for other steps as the original code, and set `DIAGONAL_DOUBLE_VARIANT_CONCAT` or `DIAGONAL_DOUBLE_VARIANT_SUM` in environment variables to choose the variant.

 ### Result and Analysis

 #### 800k train samples
-The table below presents Accuracy of the above methods trained with 800k train samples.
+The table below presents the accuracy of the above methods trained with 800k train samples.
 The training epochs "3, 4, 6, 1" indicate the number of epochs for training the teacher, student, teacher, and student, respectively.
 | Method\Epochs | 3, 4, 6, 1 | 3, 2, 3, 1 |
 | ------------- | ---------- | ---------- |
 | Vanilla       | 1.0        | 1.0        |